gramener/gramex-guide/cache/README.md

         default: true
 ```

-Avoid disk caches when using `default: true`.
-Disk caches are MUCH slower than
-memory caches, and defeats the purpose of data caching.

 **Note**: Persistent caches like `disk` and `redis` pickle Python objects.
-Some objects (e.g. Tornado
+Some objects (e.g.
-templates) are not pickle-able.
-These caches do not cache such objects, ignoring them with a log
+Tornado templates) are not pickle-able.
+These caches do not cache such objects, ignoring them with
-error.
+a log error.
 Use `memory` cache if you need to cache pickle-able objects.

 ### Using cache stores